 Born: 1826; Died: 1914; Married: Henry Morris

-Hannah was born in February 1826, the daughter of Thomas Cooke and Mary Ann (nee Crouch).
-Thomas was a carpenter and they lived in East Sussex.
-Hannah was the third of their eight children.
+Hannah Cooke was born on 5 February 1826, daughter of Thomas and Mary Ann (nee Crouch).
+Thomas was a carpenter and they lived in Salehurst Parish, East Sussex, England.
+Thomas and Mary Ann had married on 9 January 1821 at Ewhurst, Sussex, a village about 35 miles south west of London.
+Hannah was the third of eight children.
+She and baby Mary were the only girls.

 It is not known exactly when Henry and his family moved south to the developing settlement at Ginninderra but it is thought to be 1868.
 Thomas Samuel Gribble had briefly operated a bootmaking business at The Valley in 1863-64, but had closed shop and relocated to Sydney.
 By the late 1860s commercial life had developed around the settlement and there was a much stronger need for a bootmaker.